ygitore/harry_potter/README.md

 In this exercise, your task to build a workflow for making, and firing pottery, and then determining if it should be sold at a craft show.
 Then you will display the pottery to be sold in the DOM.

+## Setup

+1. Once the project is cloned, run `npm install` in the project directory.
+1. To test your code, use the `npm run test` command.

 ## Making Pottery at the Wheel

 1. Create a `scripts/PotteryWheel.js` module.